 Anything else you’d like to mention.

-If you want to shed some compliments on their business, you're more than welcome to, but sharing anything derogatory about them can backfire on you, as the trust you're trying to establish with readers could begin to slip.
+If you want to give their business compliments, you’re more than welcome to, but sharing anything derogatory about them can backfire on you, as the trust you’re trying to establish with readers could begin to slip.

 Also, the information you share about each can be as in-depth or shallow as you like.
 Let’s take a look at a few examples.

 Intek didn’t write up any full paragraphs or even sentences about their competitors.
 They simply added their name, logo, location, website, and when they were founded.
 They didn’t speak highly of the entrants on the list, nor did they speak negatively.
 They simply admitted they existed.

-That doesn't mean all of your competitor lists should be this watered down.
-People do want to know some information, and giving it to them can keep them from researching further in other places.
+That doesn’t mean all of your competitor lists should be this watered down.
+People do want to have some information, and giving it to them can keep them from researching further in other places.

 Here you can see that West Roofing gives a bit more information.
-But also... not that much more.
+But ... not that much more.
 Like Intek, they list the location of the companies and the year they were founded.
 Then they give more context to the reader by mentioning the competitor's list of services and a quick paragraph about the company.

-But still, nothing about this entry really invokes any kind of response in a reader to reach out to these other companies immediately.
-They're merely made aware of their presence and various services they offer.
+Still, nothing about this entry invokes any kind of response in a reader to immediately reach out to these other companies.
+They’re merely made aware of their presence and the various services they offer.

-If you're really struggling with what to say about your competitors, feel free to go to their website, click on their "About Us" page, and paraphrase what they have already said about themselves.
+If you're really struggling with what to say about your competitors, feel free to go to their website, click on their "About Us" page, and paraphrase what they have said about themselves.

 Another consideration you may want to make is whether or not to include a link to their website on your page.
 In the first article by Intek, the competitors are named, and their websites are linked.

 In the West Roofing article, however, there aren't links to the companies on the list.